-82. The Norwegian delegation stated, in relation to a question by Spain and Liechtenstein and recommendations from the United States of America on asylum and immigration and, that the Government will continue to follow its international obligations in the areas of migration and asylum policies.
+82. In response to questions from Liechtenstein and Spain and recommendations from the United States on asylum and immigration, the Norwegian delegation stated that the Government would continue to fulfil its international obligations in the areas of migration and asylum policies.

-83. The Government maintained that the Asylum System was a key tool in providing protection to those who were genuinely in need, and that it must not be abused.
-Asylum status is granted on the basis of individual processing and a thorough assessment of the application.
+83. The Government maintained that the asylum system was a key tool in providing protection to those who were genuinely in need, and that it must not be abused.
+Asylum status was granted on the basis of individual processing and a thorough assessment of each application.

-84. Iran, Moldova, Nicaragua raised issues concerning trafficking in human beings.
-The delegation described inter alia Norway's 2010 action plan on measures to fight all forms of human trafficking, safe housing and appropriate follow-up of victims and provisions in the Immigration Act strengthening the protection of victims.
-The question of establishing a National Referral Mechanism to identify and assist victims of trafficking in a better way was being assessed.
+84. Responding to issues raised by the Islamic Republic of Iran, the Republic of Moldova and Nicaragua concerning trafficking in human beings, the delegation described, inter alia, the 2010 action plan on measures to fight all forms of human trafficking, steps to provide safe housing and appropriate follow-up of victims and provisions in the Immigration Act strengthening the protection of victims.
+The question of establishing a national referral mechanism to better identify and assist victims of trafficking was being assessed.

-85. Responding to questions from Russia, Turkey and India, the delegation stated that protection of children was the purpose of the Child Welfare Act.
-A care order is only relevant if the child's situation was serious, and the situation could not be alleviated through the application of voluntary assistance measures.
-The underlying principle in the Act was that a child should grow up with its biological parents.
-A decision for a care order can only be made if the child is subjected to serious care deficiency or abuse.
-Here we cannot compromise, the child always comes first.
+85. Responding to questions from India, the Russian Federation and Turkey, the delegation said that the purpose of the Child Welfare Act was to protect children.
+A care order was relevant only if the child's situation was serious and could not be alleviated through the application of voluntary assistance measures.
+The underlying principle of the

+Act was that a child should grow up with its biological parents.
+A care order could be issued only if a child's care was seriously deficient or the child was a victim of abuse.

-86. Responding to questions from, among others, Sudan, Iran, Mexico, Nigeria and Poland about ethnic discrimination, Norway referred to the Action Plan to promote equality and prevent ethnic discrimination.
+86. Responding to questions about ethnic discrimination from, inter alia, the Islamic Republic of Iran, Mexico, Nigeria, Poland and the Sudan, Norway referred to the Action Plan to Promote Equality and Prevent Ethnic Discrimination.

-87. Algeria encouraged Norway to expedite the process of establishing a new national human rights institution and to ratify the ICRMW.
+87. Algeria encouraged Norway to expedite the process of establishing a new national human rights institution and to ratify ICRMW.

-88. Angola, while noting Norway's progress in human rights, not least in gender equality issues, drew attention to the continuing problem of integration of migrants, since that group suffered the highest levels of unemployment.
+88. Angola, while noting the progress Norway had made on human rights, not least on gender equality issues, drew attention to the continuing problem of the integration of migrants, since that group suffered the highest levels of unemployment.

-89. Argentina noted that Norway had indicated that it would make ratification of the International Convention for the Protection of All Persons from Enforced Disappearance a priority.
-It shared Norway's concern about and commitment to the elimination of discrimination.
+89. Argentina noted that Norway had indicated that it would prioritize ratification of ICPED.
+Argentina shared its concern about and commitment to the elimination of discrimination.

-90. Armenia appreciated the help provided to the survivors of the Armenian Genocide and Norway's integration policy for migrants and minorities and its commitment to the elimination of hate speech and hate crime.
+90. Armenia appreciated the help Norway had provided to the survivors of the Armenian genocide, its integration policy for migrants and minorities and its commitment to the elimination of hate speech and hate crime.

-91. Australia observed that the UPR report highlighted Norway's consistent promotion of human rights and democratic principles.
+91. Australia observed that the UPR report highlighted the consistent promotion by Norway of human rights and democratic principles.
 Norway had introduced four new antidiscrimination acts in January 2014, covering sexual orientation, gender equality, ethnicity and persons with disabilities.